NystulLab/HighThroughputFecundityAssay/README.md

 ## RoboCam
 ### Contents
-`RoboCam` : Python scripts used to operate the RoboCam
+`RoboCam` : Python scripts used to operate the RoboCam `FlyCam-Support-Materials` : Manuals and STL files for 3D printing.
+Also available at https://github.com/raymondWWW/FlyCam-Support-Materials

 ## Image segmentation to identify eggs
 ### Contents